Hybrid Quantum-Classical Branch-and-Price for Intra-Day Electric Vehicle Charging Scheduling via Partition Coloring: Introduction

 Most existing studies rely on time-indexed integer programming models.
 By discretizing vehicles’ dwell windows, scheduling decisions are mapped to binary assignments between vehicles and time slots.
-Although effective for small and medium instances, this modeling approach has inherent limitations.
-The model size grows rapidly as the temporal resolution increases; conflict relationships among candidate charging intervals, such as temporal overlap, sharing of physical chargers, or local load interactions, are only implicitly represented; and the number of constraints and variables escalates quickly with the number of vehicles and candidate intervals.
-As a result, conventional MILP formulations face substantial challenges in large-scale, continuous-time, or multi-resource coupled settings.
+Although effective for small and medium instances, this modeling approach has inherent and documented limitations that persist despite recent algorithmic advances.
+The model size grows rapidly as the temporal resolution increases, rendering even advanced solvers ineffective when fine grained time discretization is needed; conflict relationships among candidate charging intervals, such as temporal overlap, sharing of physical chargers, or local load interactions, are only implicitly represented and difficult to exploit algorithmically; and the number of constraints and variables escalates quickly with the number of vehicles and candidate intervals, approaching intractability for realistic problem sizes.
+While column generation and cutting plane techniques have improved performance on some structured instances \citep{parmentier2023electric,zang2022column}, large-scale instances with rich resource coupling and conflicting constraints still present significant computational challenges that demand alternative modeling and solution paradigms.

-Graph-based formulations offer a natural way to represent conflicts, particularly for capturing the mutual exclusivity of candidate charging intervals.
+Graph-based formulations offer a natural way to represent conflicts explicitly, particularly for capturing the mutual exclusivity of candidate charging intervals.
 Recent work has shown that the scheduling problem can be reformulated as a vertex coloring problem and solved using the Quantum Approximate Optimization Algorithm (QAOA) \citep{griset2024smartcharging}.
-However, EV scheduling exhibits a specific structural characteristic: each vehicle may have several candidate intervals, but only one can be selected.
-This “vehicle as partition, interval as vertex, exactly one vertex selected per partition” structure corresponds more closely to the Partition Coloring Problem (PCP).
+However, EV scheduling exhibits a specific structural characteristic that pure vertex coloring does not capture: each vehicle may have several candidate intervals from which exactly one must be selected, reflecting hard disjunctive constraints inherent to vehicle scheduling.
+This “vehicle as partition, interval as vertex, exactly one vertex selected per partition” structure naturally aligns with the Partition Coloring Problem (PCP), which provides a more direct and constrained formulation.
+By explicitly representing the partition structure, the PCP enables a tighter mathematical characterization of the problem and potentially allows more sophisticated decomposition and branch and bound algorithms to exploit the special structure.
 Although the PCP has been studied in combinatorial optimization \citep{furini2018exact,zhu2020partition,cseker2022digital}, it has not been systematically applied to EV charging scheduling.